Boating Accidents Attorney in Houston, Texas

 Were any photographs or videos taken of the accident?

 Was the accident investigated by government authorities?

 An injury that occurs on or with a boat is considered a boating accident.
 A boating accident can occur on someone’s privately owned boat, a cruise ship, a personal watercraft (Jet Ski), or a ferry.
 It is a general rule of the law that the operators of a boat and its owner have a duty to exercise the highest degree of care in order to prevent injuries to others.

 The most common boating accidents are collisions with other boats, slip and falls on the boat, sinking and boat disappearance.
 Boating injuries usually occur because of a reckless or careless operator, boat malfunctions or an inexperienced operator.
-The Law Offices of CALEHR & ASSOCIATES have handled numerous lawsuits against the owners and operators of private boats, personal watercrafts and cruise ships.
+Calehr Law Firm has handled numerous lawsuits against the owners and operators of private boats, personal watercrafts and cruise ships.